Is your bathroom boring? Are you itching to redecorate or redesign, but money is tight?

 Update With the Environment In Mind

 It’s a good idea to ‘think green’ when completing bathroom transformations.
-Low-flow toilets and water-saving shower heads cost the same than regular ones, and they conserve water which saves you money.
+Low-flow toilets and water-saving showerheads cost the same as regular ones, and they conserve water which saves you money.

 When comparison shopping, don’t overlook online home improvement retailers.
 Research model numbers while at the home center and then check prices online.